 Senior Researcher Jobs in USA with Visa Sponsorship

-Senior Researcher roles are among the more sponsorship-friendly positions in academia, biotech, and policy, employers regularly file H-1B and O-1 petitions for qualified candidates.
+Senior Researcher roles are among the more sponsorship-friendly positions in academia, biotech, and policy, employers regularly file H-1B visa and O-1 petitions for qualified candidates.
 Most require a master's or PhD in a relevant field, and your degree discipline needs to align directly with the research area.
 For detailed occupation requirements, see the O*NET profile.

 See All Senior Researcher Jobs